 When burning wood, the fire will die down as the fuel is consumed.
 When the flames disappear and the remainder is breaking down into glowing embers it is an appropriate time to consider re-fuelling.
-Generally unless the firebox and firebed has cooled down and it is being revived up to working temperature then it's not appropriate to re-fuel when the logs are still flaming fiercely.
-NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood, too low a firebox temperature (running too cool), too small a fuel load or insufficient air supply/flue draught.
+NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood or insufficient air supply/flue draught.

-NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully for 3 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
+NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air control up fully for 3 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
 When flames are well established, reduce the air wash to the running setting required.
 Burning without flames above the fuel will create unnecessary smoke.
-Do not load fuel above the rear firebrick at the back of the firebox.
+Do not load fuel above the tertiary air inlet hole profiling at the back of the firebox.

-Loading 1 or 2 medium-large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
+Loading 1 or 2 large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
 Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
-These appliances are approved for intermittent operation on wood (typically 0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air controls right down (see below).
-This will produce a long but smoky/tarry burn.
+These appliances are approved for intermittent operation on wood (0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air control right down (see below).
 The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
-Never load fuel above the rear firebrick or allow it to spill onto the glass.
+Never load fuel above the rear firebox tertiary air profiling or allow it to spill onto the glass.